Table of Contents:

 And then a sign that we were not far from the end of our Santa Cruz hike-

-After a bit of uphill to get out of the valley, we are standing by the side of Route 106, the road that will take us over the Portacuelo Pass and, after a four-day climbing trip to Nevado Pisco, back to the main highway and Huaraz.
+After a bit of uphill to get out of the valley, we were standing by the side of Route 106, the road that would take us over the Portacuelo Pass and, after a four-day climbing trip to Nevado Pisco, back to the main highway and Huaraz.
 (See the map at the start of this post for the total picture!)

 Our wait for the transfer vehicle from Huaraz would not be long; it was perhaps 45 minutes after we arrived that it pulled up, with plenty of room for our gear as well as with new supplies for the 3 1/2 days we’d be climbing Pisco.
-We also gave a ride to a Swedish hiker Angelika who became my new climbing partner when the young Montrealer bailed out because of a bad cold/flu and she took his place in the climbing part of the trip.
+We also gave a ride to a Swedish hiker Angelika.
+When the young Montrealer bailed out of our Tocllaraju climb because of a bad cold/flu, she took his place for the Pisco climb.

-The ride one the pass and down to the trailhead to Pisco was stunning.
+The ride up to the pass and down to the trailhead to Pisco was stunning.
 Portacuelo Pass sits at 4850m and from there you can look way west past the Llanganuco Lagunas.
-These following images will show it better than my words can tell!
+The following images will show it better than my words can tell!

 looking down the switchbacks to the bottom of the valley and then through Cebollapampa up towards Refugio Peru and our climbing objective, Nevado Pisco, the third peak from the left